vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 * 18: Amount of OUSD minus fee is sent to the OUSD vault.
 * 19: OUSD vault shares are minted to the Coordinator.
 * 20: Unspent ARCH sent back to the user (The fee estimate is not always exact so ARCH dust is returned to the user).
-* the 21: Protocol mints an [Archimedes Position Token NFT](https://etherscan.io/nft/0x14c6a3c8dba317b87ab71e90e264d0ea7877139d/33) to user that represents their position (amount of collateral, amount borrowed, expiry).
+* 21: Protocol mints an [Archimedes Position Token NFT](https://etherscan.io/nft/0x14c6a3c8dba317b87ab71e90e264d0ea7877139d/33) to user that represents their position (amount of collateral, amount borrowed, expiry).

+The position has a fixed expiry, but the position holder is able to close their position before expiration.
+To close a position, the strategy sells enough OUSD to repay the lvUSD debt, and returns the remaining OUSD to the user.
+The user may receive less than their original deposit due to fees and slippage.
+They may even have their position locked in extreme cases, such as an OUSD depeg, where their leveraged position is unable to pay off the debt.
+We created this [Google Sheet](https://docs.google.com/spreadsheets/d/1TT8WuC2V5VG_iJzHvY3hbX1IQWfm4NDOPbS7lKR2R_I/edit?usp=sharing) to help calculate conditions when a position would become locked.

 ### Access Control